Skip to main content

 • atmosphere

 The atmosphere of the game is consistently praised for its oppressive and engaging qualities, enhanced by a compelling story, well-paced writing, and an effective ambient soundtrack.
-Reviewers note that the atmosphere draws players in from the start and maintains tension throughout, making it a standout feature for fans of atmospheric and text-based adventures.
-Overall, the combination of sound, visuals, and narrative creates a captivating experience that keeps players invested.
+Reviewers note that the atmosphere builds progressively, drawing players in and maintaining tension throughout the experience.
+Overall, it is highly recommended for fans of atmospheric and text-based adventures.

-• “Great atmosphere, dark and oppressive thanks to good writing and good background sound, highly recommended for those who enjoy text-based adventures.”
+• “Great atmosphere, dark and oppressive thanks to good writing and good background sound, highly recommended for those who enjoy text-based adventures (and there are quite a few choices to make, many minor, several major).”

 • “The oppressive atmosphere created by the sound, simple visuals, and well-paced writing made for a two-night playthrough that was frankly tough to stop on the first night.”